Manish20060829/PONG/README.md

 # PONG

 ## About game
 Pong is a similar game to ping pong which is one of the first games available I created my own version of pong using pygame.
-This is a 2 player game so it will require 2 people to use the keyboard to be able to play.
+This is a 2 player game so it will require 2 people to use the keyboard to be able to play it can not be played alone.
 ## Game screenshots
 ![image](https://user-images.githubusercontent.com/90356966/136715710-ad71b5ff-5c4d-4c48-99f7-448094881e3c.png)
 ![image](https://user-images.githubusercontent.com/90356966/136715727-845145ab-ccc4-4b39-ac87-f90c9474de35.png)